 Keeping yourself well fed and well fueled is key to enjoying your time in the backcountry, and so is building a camp kitchen that’s right for your trip.
 MSR has created a wide array of cookware and stoves to meet the needs and preferences of everyone from fast-moving soloists to gourmet basecamp chefs.
-Here are three questions to ask yourself and several camp scenarios that can help you select the ideal cookware and stove pairing for your adventure.
+Here are a few questions to ask yourself and several camp scenarios that can help you select the best camping cookware and stove pairing for your backcountry kitchen.

 1. How many people am I cooking for?

 Are you cooking for just yourself, or are you camping with a friend?
 Is it a big group that you’ll have to feed?
 The numbers matter; if you’re a group of four, it doesn’t make sense to haul in four stoves and four 1L pots when bringing one 4L pot can accommodate everyone more efficiently.

 2. What type of trip am I taking?

 Will you be backpacking, basecamping or using assisted travel (e.g. car camping, rafting, horsepacking)?
 The nature of your activity, along with your meal preferences, will influence your stove and cookware choices.
 Thru-hikers and mountaineers, for example, typically prefer ultralight stoves and minimalist cookware that let them pack light and prepare simple meals.
 Campers and epicureans may choose more elaborate cook systems.

 3. Which cookware material best meets my needs?